The Learning Planet Academy

 Alumnus

-My most vivid memory is of the group discussions (...).
-I realised how much our different educational backgrounds conditioned us to think about the world's problems (...) within a certain framework, and how much we all had to gain from sharing (...).
-I think that such exchanges were crucial in formulating my research questions
+My most memorable experience was the group discussions (…).
+It made me realise how much our different academic backgrounds shaped the way we think about the world’s problems (…) within a certain framework, and how much we all had to gain from sharing with one another (…).
+I believe that such exchanges were crucial in shaping my research questions

 Martin Lenz